viamrobotics/docs/docs/services/data/configure-data-query.md

      [ { '': { numStanding: 215 } } ]
      ```

-For more information on MQL syntax see the [MongoDB query language](https://www.mongodb.com/docs/manual/tutorial/query-documents/) documentation.
+For more information on MQL syntax see the [MongoDB Query Language](https://www.mongodb.com/docs/manual/tutorial/query-documents/) documentation.
-For information on connecting to your Atlas instance from other MQL clients, see the MongoDB Atlas [Connect to your cluster tutorial](https://www.mongodb.com/docs/atlas/tutorial/connect-to-your-cluster/).
+For information on connecting to your Atlas instance from other MQL clients, see the MongoDB Atlas [Connect to your Cluster Tutorial](https://www.mongodb.com/docs/atlas/tutorial/connect-to-your-cluster/).

 ## Next Steps

 To view your captured data in the cloud, see [View Data](/manage/data/view/).
-To export your synced data, see [Export data](/manage/data/export/).
+To export your synced data, see [Export Data](/manage/data/export/).

-For a comprehensive tutorial on data management, see [Intro to Data Management](/tutorials/services/data-mlmodel-tutorial/).
+For a comprehensive tutorial on using data capture and synchronization together with the ML model service, see [Capture Data and Train a Model](/tutorials/services/data-mlmodel-tutorial/).